mare-imbrium/umbra/README.md

  See examples directory for code samples for all widgets.
 Be sure the run all the examples to see the capabilities of the library and the widgets.

 ## Contributing

+Please go through the source, and suggest improvements to the design and code.
+How can we make this simpler, clearer ?

 Bug reports and pull requests are welcome on GitHub at https://github.com/mare-imbrium/umbra.